English Royal Renaissance: 3 Days in London Itinerary

 TRANSPORTATION: Piccadilly Circus → Embankment via Bakerloo towards Elephant & Castle → Tower Hill via District line toward Upminster on the Tube (12 min, 8 stops, switch at Embankment, £2.70)

-This World Heritage Site has served various roles over the past millennium, after originally being built as a royal palace to demonstrate Norman power and rule over England.
+Travel back to medieval times inside the walled fortress of the Tower of London, one of the best historical sites to visit on a London city tour!
+This World Heritage Site has served various roles over the past millennium after originally being built as a royal palace to demonstrate Norman power and rule over England.

-With a strategic location on the River Thames, this military fortress controlled marine traffic and defended against potential invaders.
-Along the way, high-profile royal, political, and religious prisoners like Anne Boleyn and Guy Fawkes found themselves trapped within the Tower’s formidable walls.
-Eventually expanding in function, the Tower produced England’s coins via the Royal Mint beginning in the late 13th century.
-A large collection of weaponry and armaments was stored within the Royal Armouries, which at one point lived alongside exotic animals gifted to the monarchy within the Royal Menagerie.
-Today, you can find many remnants of these past royal roles within the Tower of London’s exhibits, with the most famous being the Crown Jewels collection showing British royal regalia and glimmering ceremonial objects.
+Eventually expanding in function, the Royal Mint produced England’s coins beginning in the late 13th century.
+A collection of weaponry and armaments was stored within the Royal Armouries, which at one point lived alongside exotic animals gifted to the monarchy inside the Royal Menagerie.
+Today, find remnants of these past royal roles within the Tower of London’s exhibits, with the most famous being the Crown Jewels collection comprised of British royal regalia and glimmering ceremonial objects.

-Not one to enjoy stodgy old museums, I was pleasantly surprised to find a range of engaging exhibits living within the various structures which comprise the Tower complex as a whole.
-Wandering within this walled city, you can choose your own journey and seek out whichever buildings align with your interests.
-I found myself drawn to the infamous White Tower where I gazed upon walls, horses, and a parade of Britain’s prior kings decked out in antiquated armor.
-This interactive exhibit is a must-see if you’re traveling with children, since the top floor is chock full of medieval games from shooting digital arrows and brandishing a foam sword to designing a musket and dressing Henry VIII for battle.
-Even traveling as 22-year olds, my best friend and I got a kick out of trying to beat these games!
+I was drawn to the infamous White Tower where I gazed upon walls, horses, and a parade of Britain’s prior kings decked out in antiquated armor.
+This interactive exhibit is a must-see if traveling with children, since the top floor is chock full of medieval games from shooting digital arrows and brandishing a foam sword to designing a musket and dressing Henry VIII for battle.
+Even traveling as 22-year olds, my best friend and I got a kick out of playing these games!

-If dastardly plots are more your thing, be sure to check out the Bloody Tower where you can investigate a brotherly murder mystery from the late 1400’s.
-The Beauchamp Tower showcases what a life of imprisonment looked like at the Tower, with many prisoners leaving their mark—literally—by carving graffiti into the bare stone walls to pass the time.
-An exploration of British royalty wouldn’t be complete without a trip to see the Crown Jewels, a protected velvet exhibit sporting 23,578 gemstones arranged amongst a variety of state crowns and Coronation attire, with much of the regalia still in use today during royal ceremonies!
-Walk the perimeter of the complex from within the defensive inner walls of the Battlements to view the Tower grounds from above; you might even see a rogue polar bear or elephant while you’re up there!
+An exploration of British royalty wouldn’t be complete without a peek at the Crown Jewels, a protected velvet exhibit of 23,578 gemstones arranged amongst various state crowns and Coronation attire, with much of the regalia still used today for royal ceremonies!
+Walk the perimeter from within the defensive inner walls of the Battlements to view the grounds from above; you may even see a rogue polar bear or elephant while up there!

 Pro Tip: